PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: Introduction

 \section{Introduction}

+Learning to solve partial differential equations (PDEs) is a rapidly growing area of research in machine learningn where given a spatial domain $\Omega \subset \mathbb{R}^d$, we are interested in solving parametric PDEs of the form:

+subject to some initial and boundary conditions where $\ba \in \mathcal{A}$ represents the parameter field of the PDE (e.g., material coefficients or source terms), $\bu \in \mathcal{U}$ denotes the solution field, and $\mathcal{{P}}$ is a non-linear differential operator \citep{pinnraissi2019physics, lu2019deeponet}.
+There are two main classes of problems when solving PDEs: (i) the \textit{forward problem}, where we infer $\bu$ given observations of the input parameters, $\ba_\text{obs}$, and the \textit{inverse problem}, where we infer $\ba$ given observations of $\bu_\text{obs}$.
+Note that in real-world applications, both $\ba_{\text{obs}}$ and/or $\bu_{\text{obs}}$ may be corrupted with sparsity, observation noise, or other forms of degradation, and test-time conditions may deviate from the training distribution.

-Given the ubiquitous presence of partial differential equations (PDEs) in almost every scientific discipline, there is a rapidly growing literature on using neural networks for solving PDEs \citep{pinnraissi2019physics, lu2019deeponet}.
-This includes seminal works in \textit{operator learning} methods such as the Fourier Neural Operator (FNO)~\cite{fno} that learns resolution-independent mappings between function spaces of input parameters $\ba$ and solution fields $\bu$.
-However, a major limitation of these methods is their reliance on complete and clean observations of either $\ba$ or $\bu$, a condition rarely met in real-world applications where data is inherently noisy and sparse.
+A prominent approach to solve a family of PDEs is to use \textit{operator learning} methods such as the Fourier Neural Operator (FNO)~\citep{fno}, which learns resolution-independent mappings between function spaces of $\ba$ and $\bu$.
+Once trained, neural operators act as fast surrogates to numerical PDE solvers delivering orders-of-magnitude faster inference.
+However, their effectiveness typically relies on dense, clean observations and can degrade substantially under sparse or noisy observations, especially for ill-posed inverse problems.\looseness=-1

-The rise of \textit{generative models} has inspired another class of methods for solving PDEs by modeling the joint distribution of $\ba$ and $\bu$ using diffusion-based backbones \citep{huang2024diffusionpde, fundps, ddolim2023score, shu2023physics, bastek2024physicsdiff, jacobsen2025cocogen}.
-These methods offer two key advantages over operator learning methods: (i) they generate full posterior distributions of $\ba$ and/or $\bu$, enabling principled uncertainty quantification crucial for ill-posed inverse problems, and (ii) they naturally accommodate sparse observations during inference using likelihood-based and PDE residual-based \textit{loss guidance}, termed diffusion posterior sampling or test-time optimization.
+The rise of \textit{generative models} has inspired another class of methods for solving PDEs using diffusion-based backbones \citep{huang2024diffusionpde, fundps, jacobsen2025cocogen, jiang2024ode}.
+These methods typically train an unconditional model to learn the joint distribution of $\ba$ and $\bu$, and introduce PDE residuals only at inference to optimize using gradient steps via diffusion posterior sampling (DPS).
+They offer two key advantages over operator learning methods: (i) they generate full posterior distributions of $\ba$ and/or $\bu$, enabling principled uncertainty quantification, and (ii) they are flexible and can be adapted to novel task settings (e.g., with sparse observations) at test-time without full retraining.